Emergency Medicine Administration Fellowship

 - change management

 Fellows also participate in didactics related to the Stanford Operating System/Lean Management, as well as other formal physician leadership training series.
+The two-year fellowship also allows fellow the opportunity to pursue a graduate degree such as an MBA or equivalent degree at highly ranked programs around the country.

 The Fellow will also choose an area of focus to develop more depth in knowledge and experience.
 Graduates of this fellowship will be prepared to embark on a leadership track in an academic or community hospital setting.